CMU-99P-Fall25-Practicum/Omen/README.md

 Omen uses [mage](https://magefile.org/) as its build system, Go as the primary driver language, and dockerized Python scripts for some modules.

 The coordinator is responsible for executing each step and passing I/O between modules.
 Each module can be executed individually, if that is preferred.
-See [Module Contracts](MODULE_CONTRACTS.md) for more information about each module and the I/O each module expected and returns.
+See [Module Contracts](MODULE_CONTRACTS.md) for more information about each module's I/O expectations and results.

-### Manual Execution & Module Descriptions

 You can also run each step manually, if preferred.

-This assumes that each binary has been compiled and placed into `./artefacts/` and each docker image built.
+Start by running `mage` from the top-level `./Omen` directory, then `cd` into `./artefacts/` (artefacts is where all build objects reside).

 Each module strictly follows its [I/O contract](MODULE_CONTRACTS.md) to ensure proper cooperation.

-Start by entering the artefacts directory: `cd artefacts`.

 #### Input Validation

-Run the validator: `docker run --rm -v path/to/user/input.json:/input/in.json 0_omen-input-validator:latest /input/in.json`
+Run the validator: `docker run --rm -v /path/to/user/input.json:/input/in.json 0_omen-input-validator:latest /input/in.json`

+If this passes, the given file can be considered validated and ready for the rest of the pipeline.

 #### Execute Test

+This module is responsible for connecting to mininet, executing the test script, and collecting results for later processing.

+Ensure your mininet vm is spinning and accessible via the u/p and address listed in the validated json.

-Run the test driver: `./1_spawn path/to/validated/in.json`
+Run the test driver: `./1_spawn /path/to/validated/in.json`

 #### Output Coercion